BenoitCou/UCL-COMP0086-Probabilistic-and-Unsupervised-Learning-Coursework/README.md

 - **Constrained extremum** — used Lagrange multipliers to locate two stationary points of $f(x,y)=x+2y$ under $y^{2}+xy=1$.
 - **Newton for $\ln a$** — framed $f(x)=e^{x}-a$; derived update $x_{n+1}=x_{n}-(e^{x_{n}}-a)/e^{x_{n}}$.

-**Eigenvalues as an optimisation problem**
+**Exercise 8 – Eigenvalues as an optimisation problem**

-- Proved that maximising the Rayleigh quotient over the sphere yields the largest eigenvalue; supplied two proofs (extreme-value theorem and spectral decomposition) and showed non-maximisation for vectors outside the leading eigenspace.
+- Proved that maximising the Rayleigh quotient over the sphere yields the largest eigenvalue; showed non-maximisation for vectors outside the leading eigenspace.

 ## Marks obtained